TheRealNin/ns2-rebirth/mvm.md

 ## Update for Jan 16

 * The fire rate of the Pistol is now set at a fixed rate, and no longer requires pressing the fire button for each bullet.
 Scripts and custom mouse software ruined this for everyone.
+* Marines with rifles now drop rifle ammo on death

 ## Update for Jan 9